×

 We asked people if there is a lot of crime.
 They answered:

 "Like many cities in Honduras, Siguatepeque does experience crime, including both petty and serious offenses.
 The city is not immune to the issues of gang violence, drug trafficking, and theft that are prevalent in the country.
 However, it's worth noting that crime rates can vary and are influenced by a range of factors.
-It's always recommended for residents and visitors to remain vigilant and take necessary precautions to ensure their safety," wrote one member in Siguatepeque.
+It's always recommended for residents and visitors to remain vigilant and take necessary precautions to ensure their safety," wrote a member in Siguatepeque.

 About the Author